-Principles of Group or Joint Liability: State liability to pay compensation for police Atrocities
+Principles of Joint Liability: State liability to pay compensation for police Atrocities

 Written By: Fiza Firdaus Ansari

 Joint liability has a busy concept that is, generally, if a person commits a crime it will be his or her mens-rea And his or her how to fold and also his or her liability this is an individual liability.
 But, where to person for example A & B, and they plan to commit a crime with X; Here we have joined mens-rea and joined the fold and both A and B had complementarity.
 This act is complementing To both A & B. Hence, the concept will be known as Joint Liability.

 In the law of thought, it is simultaneous law with IPC, that is why it is explained as a civil wrong.
 Tort has our concept named vicarious liability which has maxims “Respondent-Superior” means if a servant has done a crime during his course of employment, then his owner will also be responsible for the crime.
 In IPC the same concept is known by the name of Joint Liability.

 Joint Liability has two concepts:-

 Section 34 – The act which is done by several people not by any one individual and in furtherance of common intention – when a criminal act is performed by several people in furtherance of one common intention of all, each of that person will be liable for the particular act, in the same manner, it is done by one individual.

 Every member of unlawful assembly is guilty of opens committed in prosecution of common objects- If any unlawful assembly member out of it anyone member committed the crime and it was the common object of the whole unlawful assembly the all are responsible for the act.

 Example:- A, B, C, D &E Has decided to kill X and an alone had killed him then all will be liable because all have decided and it was the member of the unlawful assembly under section 149.

 There are 3 conditions that must be fulfilled for an unlawful Assembly